 Do not infer pain points not explicitly stated

-The output format specification prevents the LLM from generating verbose summaries that break field length limits.
 The fallback behavior (“Not identified”) creates a signal for data quality monitoring.
 You can query for this value and identify opportunities that need human review.

 Grounding Data Strategy

-Start with the minimum data required for the task.
+The merge fields you include determine prompt quality and cost.
+Most architects include too much data.
+Start with the minimum required for the task.
 For a Sales Email template, that’s typically: recipient name, account name, opportunity name, user name.
 Test the output quality.
 Only add more fields if the output demonstrably improves.

 For Data Cloud implementations, use Calculated Insights to pre-compute prompt context.
 A Calculated Insight can aggregate customer interaction history, compute engagement scores, and format the result as structured text.
 The prompt references the insight.
 This moves computation from prompt time (expensive, slow) to batch time (cheap, fast).
+For agent-backed templates specifically, this pre-computation is not optional at scale — agents invoke prompts repeatedly across reasoning steps, and context bloat compounds.

 Instruction Pattern Library

+Create a custom metadata type or custom setting that stores reusable instruction fragments: tone guidelines, constraint templates, format specifications.
 Templates reference these fragments through merge fields.
 When tone guidelines change, you update one record.
 All templates inherit the change.
 This is the difference between managing 200 independent prompts and managing a prompt system.

 The instruction library also enables A/B testing.
 Create two versions of a tone guideline.
 Route 50% of prompts to each version.
 Measure output quality through user feedback or downstream conversion metrics.
 The winning pattern becomes the standard.